Meru people

 The Meru or Amîîrú (including the Ngaa) are a Bantu ethnic group that inhabit the Meru region of Kenya.
 The region is situated on the fertile lands of the north and eastern slopes of Mount Kenya in the former Eastern Province.

 The word Meru means 'shining light' in the Meru language.
-In Kiswahili, the Meru are called Ng'aa, a word meaning 'Dazzling Shine' in both that language and Meru.
-Ameru in the Meru language means 'the shining ones' or 'the children of the shining one'.
+In Kiswahili, the Meru are called Ng'aa, a word meaning 'Dazzling or Shining' in both languages Ameru in the Meru language means 'the shining ones' or 'new' acts 10:34-35'.
 The word Miiru was also used to refer to the nearby forests of Mount Kenya, thus the name Amiiru, meaning 'people of the forest'.
 The Ameru people comprise nine subgroups: the Igoji, Imenti, Tigania, Mitine, Igembe, Mwimbi, Muthambi, Chuka and Tharaka.
 The Tharaka live in the semi-arid part of Greater Meru and they, along with the Mwimbi, Muthambi and Chuka, form the Tharaka-Nithi County.
-The Ameru are unrelated to the Wameru of northern Tanzania, other than both being avid farming Bantu communities.
+The Ameru are unrelated to the Wameru of Northern Tanzania.

 Languages

 The Meru speak the Meru language, also known as Kimîîrú.
-Meru, Kikamba, Kiembu, Kimbeere and Kikuyu share critical language characteristics.
+Kimîîrú, Kikamba, Kiembu, Kimbeere and Kikuyu share critical language characteristics.
 The Meru language is not uniform across the Meru lands, but comprises several mutually intelligible dialects which vary geographically.
 Each dialect is a reflection of previous migratory patterns, the level of intra-community interactions, and the influences of other adjacent Bantu, Nilotic and Cushitic communities.
 As a whole language scholars have demonstrated that the Meru language exhibits much older Bantu characteristics in grammar and phonetic forms than neighbouring Bantu languages.